-The top figure illustrates the linear prediction of Model 2 in Table 1, where the individual effect of the Democracy (BMR) dummy is estimated on meritocratization.
-Democracies have a positive effect on meritocratzation Conversely, autocracies show a slight negative effect.
-The results show high significance (p<0.01).
-The figure below illustrates the linear prediction of Model 10 in Table 1, which includes an interaction effect between Tertiary Enrolment (%) and Democracy (BMR), together with the Property Rights and Executive Constraints controls.
+The top figure illustrates the linear prediction of Model 2 in Table 3, where the individual effect of the Democracy (BMR) dummy is estimated on meritocratization.
+Democracies have a positive effect on meritocratization Conversely, autocracies show a slight negative effect.
+The results show high significance (p < 0.01).
+This below figure illustrates the linear prediction of Model 10 in Table 3, which includes an interaction effect between Tertiary Enrolment (%) and Democracy (BMR), together with the Property Rights and Executive Constraints controls.
 In comparison to Model 2 - Model 10 illustrates that the negative effect and significance for autocracies increases, whereas the positive effect for democracies, albeit diminished, still retains its significance.